The Stories of Bethabara’s Enslaved

 – Salem Diary, August 31, 1802.

-18th century Moravians believed God created an ordered universe where everything had a certain role or place.
-It was with this order, along with the Biblical story of Ham, that the 18th century Moravian Church rationalized that a life of servitude was the rightful place for Africans.
-Addressing a group of enslaved men and women at a Moravian mission in Saint Thomas in 1739, Count Zinzendorf instructed them that God “made everything himself— kings, masters, servants, and slaves.
+Eighteenth century Moravians believed God created an ordered universe where everything had a certain role or place.
+It was with this order, along with the Biblical story of Ham, that the 18th century Moravian Church rationalized that a life of servitude was the rightful place for African and Afro-Caribbean people.
+Addressing a group of enslaved men and women at a Moravian mission in Saint Thomas in 1739, Count Zinzendorf instructed them that God “made everything himself—kings, masters, servants, and slaves.
 And as long as we live in this world, everyone must gladly endure the state into which God has placed them.”
-Moravians in the 1700s believed Africans could be educated about Christianity, and thus “civilized,” but should remain enslaved so they did not disrupt God’s order.
+Moravians in the 1700s believed Africans and those of African descent could be educated about Christianity, and thus “civilized,” but should remain enslaved so they did not disrupt God’s order.

 “From James Blackborn, on the Town Fork, Br.
 Gammern has hired a negro woman, to serve as maid in the Tavern for three years.” — Bethabara Diary, August 22, 1763